 Randalls Island- Yesterday, police rescued a man who had climbed up on the Robert F. Kennedy-Triborough Bridge and was reportedly threatening to jump, according to officials.

-Upon arrival, ESU personnel put on climbing harnesses and other safety equipment, before making their way up the bridge— officers stopped just below the man to give him space while they talked with him.
+Upon arrival, ESU personnel put on climbing harnesses and other safety equipment, before making their way up the bridge.
+Officers stopped just below the man to give him space while they talked with.

 Less than an hour after it began, the incident came to a dramatic end.
 After pacing back and forth on a ledge of the bridge, the man lay down and moments later, an ESU member rushed across a short catwalk and quickly grabbed him, pulling the man to safety.

 After he was restrained by ESU members, the distressed man was placed in a special stretcher that allowed ESU personnel to lower him to the roadway using a system of ropes.